Paroxetine in Brief

 - Good choice for patients with a strong anxiety component.

-- highest incidence rate and severity of SSRI withdrawal syndrome
+- Highest incidence and severity of SSRI withdrawal syndrome

 (weight gain related to paroxetine occurs mainly during